 The company estimates that its customers save about 30% to 40% off their standard car insurance rates.

-Other ways to keep the savings rolling
+Other ways to keep the insurance savings rolling

 While you’re shopping for a new auto insurance policy, why not trim a few hundred more dollars from your monthly budget?